dioxus-community/dioxus-charts/README.md

 - `BarChart`: for Bar and Stacked Bar charts, vertical or horizontal
 - `LineChart`

+You can check them out at the very simple [demo site](https://hiltonm.github.io/dioxus-charts-demo/) for now.

 ## Usage

 This crate is [on crates.io](https://crates.io/crates/dioxus-charts) and can be